kalindimchev/Inventory-Manager/README.md

       - Update Request status

     2.2.4.
-Add Instrument to Inventory List - Create new Instrument item.
+Add Instrument to Inventory List - Create new Instrument item. - Christina

       Request inventory list is reloading every 10 sec /for example/ or when Single Request change its status.